 Clinical and developmental psychology, nonverbal communication, emotional development; gender differences

-Professor Cunningham conducts research on children s cognitive and emotional development and on the nonverbal communication of emotion by children and adults.
-He teaches courses in clinical psychology and developmental psychopathology.
+Professor Cunningham conducts research on children's cognitive and emotional development and on the nonverbal communication of emotion by children and adults.
+He teaches courses in clinical psychology, developmental psychopathology, and genetic counseling.

 Parmley, Maria & Cunningham, Joseph G. "She looks sad, but he looks mad: The effects of age, gender, and ambiguity on emotion perception, Journal of Social Psychology, 154, 323-338.."
 Journal of Social Psychology 154.
 (2014): 323-338.

 Parmley, M. & Cunningham, J.G.
 "Children's Gender-Emotion Stereotypes in the Relationship of Anger to Sadness and Fear."
 Sex Roles 58.
 (2008): 358-370.

 Most, S.B., Sorber, A.V., & Cunningham, J.G.
 "Auditory Stroop reveals implicit gender associations in adults and children."
 Journal of Experimental Social Psychology 43.
 (2007): 287-294.

 Boone, R.T. & Cunningham, J.G.
 "Children's expression of emotional meaning in music through expressive body movement."
 Journal of Nonverbal Behavior 25.
 (2001): 21-41.

 Boone, R.T. & Cunningham, J.G.
 "Children's decoding of emotion in expressive body movement: The development of cue attunement."
 Developmental Psychology 48.
 (1998): 32-44.

 Brenner, J.B., & Cunningham, J.G.
 "Gender differences in eating attitudes, body concept, and self-esteem among models."
 Sex Roles 27.
 (1992): 413-437.